emadmahdi/Opy/README.rst

 - (MAJOR) Weakness: Obfuscation of string literals is unsuitable for sensitive information since it can be trivially broken.
 Consider adding (your own) *encryption* mechanisms for data requiring serious protection...

-- Bug: A ' or " inside a string literal should be escaped with \\ rather then doubled.

-- Bug: No renaming back door support for methods starting with __ (non-overridable methods, also known as private methods)

-- (DUMB) Bug: When "making" is enabled, "import sys" produces an error, as OPY automatically imports sys, an assigns it an alias which creates conflicts when sys.XXXXX is referenced.

-Workaround:
-Explicitly use "from sys import XXXXX" for the isolated imports required.
-Those imports are given distinct aliases.

 - (MAJOR) Bug: Function calls cannot use keyword arguments.
 The argument keys/names become obfuscated by the caller, yet there is no resolution in the function definition.

 Workaround: